 To Tellwut’s credit, they did provide a detailed response and made a few attempts to make it right with their customer.

 Something else that stood out that they’ve never had a formal complaint registered with them.

 Qualifying for Tellwut surveys isn’t always easy

-In using the site ourselves, we noticed that it can sometimes be difficult to qualify for many surveys.
-As a result, some frustrated customers may be providing false or inconsistent information in an attempt to qualify for more surveys.
+In our experience, we noticed how difficult it can be to qualify for surveys.
+As a result, some customers might try to change up their profile information in an attempt to qualify for more surveys.

 How does TellWut work?

 To sign up go to the top, right corner of the homepage.
 Then click on create an account.